-- aggrieved by a decision to refuse the application, or to grant the application subject to the imposition of further specific conditions under paragraph 6(2), may make written representations to an officer authorised by the Authority to review the determination of applications under this Schedule (a "reviewing officer") concerning the outcome of his her application within 14 days of being notified of that decision, by emailing those representations to critical travel@gov.gg. - (2) If an applicant exercises his or her right under subparagraph(1), the reviewing officer must consider those representations and shall - (a) uphold the decision of the determining officer, or - (b) make a different decision (including the imposition of different, or no, specific conditions), and must, within 14 days of receipt of the applicant's written representations, inform the applicant in writing of -
+- 10. A determining officer may amend a Critical Worker Exemption on a request being made by the holder, or on the officer's own volition. - 11.
+An officer authorised by the Authority to review the determination of applications under this Schedule (a "reviewing officer") may revoke a Critical Worker Exemption if he or he is satisfied that - (a) it was granted in error, - (b) any false, deceptive or misleading statement was made, or information or document provided or furnished, by the applicant in the course of his or her application, or - (c) any condition of it has been contravened. - 12.
+(1) An applicant for a Critical Worker Exemption who is aggrieved by a decision to refuse the application, to grant the application subject to the imposition of further specific conditions under paragraph 6(2), and a holder of a Critical Worker Exemption who is aggrieved by a decision to amend it under paragraph 10 or to revoke it under paragraph 11, may make written representations to an officer authorised by the Authority to review the determination of applications under this Schedule (a "reviewing officer") concerning the outcome of his her application within 14 days of being notified of that decision, by emailing those representations to critical.travel@gov.gg.

+- (2) If a person exercises his or her right under subparagraph (1), the reviewing officer must consider those representations and shall - (a) uphold the decision of the determining officer, or - (b) make a different decision (including the imposition of different, or no, specific conditions), and must, within 14 days of receipt of the applicant's written representations, inform the applicant in writing of -

-- (i) his or her decision, - (ii) the reasons for that decision, and
+- (i) his or her decision,

+- (ii) the reasons for that decision, and

-(iii) if the decision is to impose different specific conditions, the applicant's right to make an application to the Royal Court under regulation 11 to vary or revoke those conditions.
+- (iii) if the decision is to impose different specific conditions, the applicant's right to make an application to the Royal Court under regulation 12 to vary or revoke those conditions.